Competitive Eaters Experience Diminishing Returns, Too!

 The Fourth of July is just a few days away, which means the Nathan’s Hot Dog Eating Contest is just a few days away!
 For the uninitiated, this annual event showcases competitive eaters devouring as many hot dogs as possible in just ten minutes.
 It’s a display of sheer stomach-stretching prowess that captivates audiences every year.

-We can observe diminishing returns in a variety of contexts, from manufacturing to farming, and yes, even competitive eating.
+We can see diminishing returns in a variety of contexts, from manufacturing to farming, and yes, even competitive eating.
 Whether you’re chowing down at your backyard BBQ or watching the greatest competitive eaters of the year, diminishing returns come for us all.
-Simply put, diminishing returns occur when the incremental gains decrease after adding more of a particular input—such as time, effort, or resources.
+Simply put, diminishing returns occur when the incremental gains decrease after adding more of a particular input, such as time, effort, or resources.
 In the case of competitive eating, we can see this concept unfold as eaters try to consume as many hot dogs as they can within a fixed time constraint.

 Explaining Diminishing Returns